United States Foreign Service: Employment

 The process of being employed in the Foreign Service is different for each of the five categories as defined in the Foreign Service Act.

-The evaluation process for all Department of State Foreign Service Officers and specialists can be broadly summarized as: Initial application, Qualifications Evaluation Panel (QEP), Oral Assessment, clearances and final suitability review, and the register.
+The evaluation process for all Department of State Foreign Service officers and specialists can be broadly summarized as: Initial application, Qualifications Evaluation Panel (QEP), oral assessment/Foreign Service Officer Assessment, clearances and final suitability review, and the register.

-All evaluation steps for Generalist and Specialist candidates are anchored using certain personality characteristics.
-For Generalists there are 13, for Specialists there are 12.
+All evaluation steps for generalist and specialist candidates are anchored using 11 personality characteristics, known as dimensions.
 Familiarity with these characteristics dramatically improves a candidate's probability of success.

 Initial application

-Step 1 for a Generalist is the Foreign Service Officer Test (FSOT).
-For a Specialist, it is an application on USAJobs.
+Step 1 for a generalist is the Foreign Service Officer Test (FSOT).
+For a specialist, it is an application on USAJobs.

 FSOT

-Generalist candidates take the Foreign Service Officer Test (FSOT), a written exam consisting of three sections job knowledge, hypothetical scenarios (changed from biographical information), English grammar and usage, and an essay.
-Those who pass the FSOT are invited to submit short essays called Personal Narrative Questions (PNQs) for review by the Qualifications Evaluation Panel (QEP).
-Approximately 25 to 30 percent of candidates pass both the FSOT and the Personal Narrative Questions/Qualifications Evaluation Panel phase of the process.
-After the screening process, less than 10% of those that pass the FSOT are invited to an oral assessment, administered in person in Washington, D.C., and other major cities throughout the United States.
-Approximately 10% of the original applicants at the written exam will ultimately pass the oral assessment.
+Before taking the FSOT, applicants must submit six personal narratives.
+The FSOT itself is a written exam consisting of four sections: job knowledge, English expression, situational judgment, and a written essay.

 USAJobs

 Specialists fill out applications tailored to their particular knowledge areas.
 Given how varied the specialties are, applications vary.
 Candidates are asked to rate their own levels of experience, citing examples and references who can verify these claims.